Home Loans

 • Non-payment of rent: Most state Rent Control Acts, such as Section 14(1)(a) of the Delhi Rent Control Act, allow for eviction on grounds of non-payment of rent.

-• Violation of lease terms and damage to property: Covered under the Transfer of Property Act, 1882, Section 108, which discusses the rights and liabilities of lessees and lessors.
+• Violation of lease terms and property damage: Covered under the Transfer of Property Act, 1882, Section 108, which discusses the rights and liabilities of lessees and lessors.

 • Using the property for illegal activities: This can also fall under the Transfer of Property Act as a violation of lease conditions.